The Differences Between 1965 and 1966 MustangsLast Updated July 28, 2023 | Meghan Drummond

 The 1965 Mustang has a “corral” around the Mustang emblem with vertical bars surrounding the corral.
 Behind the pony emblem, you can see what looks almost like a grid system.
 Commonly referred to as a “honeycomb grille” this is one of the first things Mustang enthusiasts look at when they’re verifying an authentic 1965 Mustang.

 The 1966 Mustang grille kept the corral, but it lost the vertical bars.
-Also, the honeycomb has been replaced with a horizontal bar grille.
+Also, the honeycomb was replaced with a horizontal bar grille.

-The GT Mustangs came with standard fog lights that were mounted on the Mustang’s grill.
-The factory-installed fog lights were punched through the grill rather than drilled.
+The GT Mustangs came with standard fog lights that were mounted on the Mustang’s grille.
+The factory-installed fog lights were punched through the grille rather than drilled.
 If you look under the hood on the other side of the hole you’re likely to find an unclean lip edge rather than a neater drilled hole.
 The fog lights required additional support, so there are support bars on both the 1965 and 1966 GT.
+If you want to learn how to install aftermarket fog lights on your classic Mustang, check out our in-depth guide.

 Though both the 1965 and 1966 Mustang have a pony emblem on the fender behind the front wheel, the GT badge took the pony’s place of honor on all GT models in both 1965 and 1966.